Building a Bridge from the Toddler to the Preschool Programs

 Learning Centers: Participating in language/literacy, sensory and science exploration, block and dramatic play, sorting, sequencing and counting, drawing, art and other activities that promote all aspects of development.

-Small Group Activities: Participating in unusual activities such as cooking, science experimentation, and specialized art projects.
+Small Group Activities: Participating in hands-on activities such as cooking, science experimentation, and specialized art projects.
 These activities are enhanced by the support of the teacher in a small group setting.

 Music and Movement: Exposing children to a variety of songs and musical forms through listening, singing, dancing, creative movement and playing simple instruments.
 This helps children develop creative expression, spatial awareness, language, math and patterning skills.